1 Peter 5:1

 Therefore, I exhort the elders among you, as your fellow elder and witness of the sufferings of Christ, and a partaker also of the glory that is to be revealed,

 (a) The elders.
-An elder or overseer is watching over and caring for the church, a role they fulfil primarily by setting a good example, teaching and praying for the sick (Tit.
+An elder or overseer watches over and cares for the church, a role they fulfil by teaching, praying, and setting a good example (Tit.
 1:9, 1 Pet.
 5:3, Jas.
 5:14).

-(b) Your fellow elder.
-Peter was one of the greatest apostles and a close personal friend of Jesus, yet when speaking to elders he identified himself as a fellow elder.
+(c) Your fellow elder.
+Peter was one of the greatest apostles and a close personal friend of Jesus, yet when writing to churches led by elders he identified himself as a fellow elder.
 In doing this he modelled Christlike leadership which is characterized by humility and setting an example for others to follow.

 (c) Witness.
 Peter reminds us that he was present at the key events of Christ’s life and ministry including the crucifixion.
-In contrast with the false teachers who regularly threatened the church, Peter had massive credibility.
+In contrast with false teachers who belittle things they haven’t experienced and who boast about things they don’t understand, Peter had massive credibility.

-(d) The glory that is to be revealed is synonymous with the salvation that is to be revealed when Jesus Christ returns and we are clothed with glory (1 Pet.
+(f) The glory that is to be revealed is synonymous with the salvation that is to be revealed when Jesus Christ returns and we are clothed with glory (1 Pet.
 1:5).
-Peter is saying, “Like you, I am looking forward to the glorious return of the Lord.”
+Peter is saying, “On the mountain I had a taste of what is coming when the Lord returns in glory.”

 1 Peter 5:2